Bowen999/mywebpage/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I'm a first-year PhD student at the University of Alberta, under the supervision of [Dr. Liang Li](https://spaces.facsci.ualberta.ca/liweb/prof-liang-li/), a fellow of the Royal Society of Canada (Academy of Science).
-Before that, I completed my Master's degree in the [Dr. Fornace Lab](https://fornacelab.georgetown.edu) at Georgetown University.
+I'm a first-year Chemistry PhD student at the University of Alberta, under the supervision of [Dr. Liang Li](https://spaces.facsci.ualberta.ca/liweb/prof-liang-li/), a fellow of the Royal Society of Canada (Academy of Science).
+Before that, I completed my Bioinformatics Master's degree in the [Dr. Fornace Lab](https://fornacelab.georgetown.edu) at Georgetown University.

-My research is focused on leveraging computational approaches, including software development, data science, and machine learning, to study biological functions and uncover novel biomarkers, particularly in the realm of mass spectrometry-based metabolite annotation.
+My research interests focus on the development of metabolomics-centered multi omics analysis methods, and their practical applications in the real world.
+This includes simplifying data analysis through user-friendly software, developing high-coverage and accurate metabolite identification methods, and inferring biological networks from multi-omics data.
+My primary approaches involve software development, mass spectrometry, bioinformatics analysis, and machine learning.

 If you're interested in my research or potential collaborations, feel free to drop me an e-mail!

-During my spare time, I like to create music as a hobby, even though I'm still a beginner.
-I find pleasure in composing and mixing melodies.